When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-NCM make high quality, but affordable electric bikes.
-In this review I will explain why I believe the NCM Moscow is without a doubt the best electric mountain bike for the money.
+NCM make high-quality, but affordable electric bikes.
+In this review, I will explain why I believe the NCM Moscow is one of the best budget electric mountain bikes.

 About NCM Electric bikes

 NCM Bikes, founded in 2014, have quickly become one of the largest electric bike brands in Europe, the parent company, Leon Cycle GmbH is a German company based in Hanover.
 Their e-bikes are designed in Germany and manufactured in China.

 This great e-bike is now available in the US with a higher power output 500w motor and a top speed of 20mph.
 The NCM Moscow Plus has a high capacity 48v 16ah battery, Tektro hydraulic disc brakes and Suntour XCM forks with 100mm travel.
 This model uses the more advanced C7 LCD with increased functionality and has 24-speed gears with Shimano Crankset and Acera 8-speed rear mech.
 There is also a throttle fitted.

 I have ridden the EU spec version and that was fairly nippy, so I would imagine with double the power on tap this US version is an absolute joy to ride!

 The centrepiece of this Electric bike is the DAS-Kit X15 geared rear hub motor: This durable 250W rear electric hub motor is known for its efficiency and high torque output.
 It offers a reduction ratio of 1:5 and a maximum torque of 55 Nm, which is excellent for such a small motor.
 This German-designed hub motor punches above its weight and it is refreshing to see such a high-quality unit on an affordable e-bike.